swchoi85/AJ2Tool/Normaize/README.md

 ## Processing Step

-Put Image in the Iros folder and then command
+Put Image in the "Iris" folder and then command

 | Command                        | Description                                           |
 |--------------------------------|-------------------------------------------------------|